-That next week, she went back to Cherokee Women’s and met with Dr. Goodson-Gerami (Dr. GG) and her medical assistant Lisa.
-Katie remembers Lisa as an incredible support for her during her final stages of pregnancy.
+That next week, she went back to Cherokee Women’s and remembers that the staff was an incredible support for her during her final stages of pregnancy.

-At her appointment, Dr. GG discussed she did not want Katie to go past 39 weeks, and they planned to induce her the following Tuesday.
+At her appointment, her doctor said she did not want Katie to go past 39 weeks so they planned to induce her the following Tuesday.

 Baby #2 Arrives — Welcome Millie

-Her active baby had other plans though, and Katie started experiencing contractions the next morning.
-She and David headed to the hospital where Dr. GG broke her water.
+Katie’s active baby had other plans though, and Katie started experiencing contractions the next morning.
+She and David headed to the hospital.

 After Katie’s epidural, she was measuring 5 centimeters dilated but she could feel intense pressure.
-The nurses checked her again and it turned out she was progressing, and baby Millie was crowning.
-Within 4 or 5 controlled pushes with Dr. GG, baby Millie was born into the world.
+The nurses checked her again and it turned out she was progressing.
+Baby Millie was crowning.
+Within 4 or 5 controlled pushes, baby Millie was born into the world.

-While Katie was at Northside for Millie’s delivery, Dr. Z and Midwife Susan Griggs, also of Cherokee Women’s, checked on her.
+While Katie was at Northside for Millie’s delivery, her doctor and a midwife, also of Cherokee Women’s, checked on her.
 She remembers feeling grateful that Cherokee Women’s has multiple doctors and midwives because she knew she was not depending on one provider, but instead the whole practice.

 Before Katie’s delivery with Millie, she had called Cherokee Women’s multiple times with certain concerns.

-“Keeping in touch really helped any ease any extra fears I had about the pandemic protocols.
-Every time I called, Brooke, who would answer the phone, responded quickly and made me feel so much better about everything.”
+“Keeping in touch really helped ease any extra fears I had.
+Every time I called, Brooke — who would answer the phone — responded quickly and made me feel so much better about everything.”

-Dr. GG was Katie’s first choice to deliver Millie and was so relieved that they planned it out.
+Katie was so relieved that she planned her delivery out with her doctor.
 She was not in labor for 24 hours.
-Katie contributes her smooth aftercare to her first labor experience and the amazing care of Dr. GG.
+Katie contributes her smooth aftercare to her first labor experience and the amazing care she received from her doctor.

 Happy and Healthy at Home

-Infertility, PCOS, Coombs, gestational diabetes, and delivering during a pandemic was not Katie’s idea of an ideal pregnancy but she overcame all those obstacles and she and David are now enjoying life at home with their two beautiful, healthy baby girls.
+Katie endured infertility, PCOS, Coombs and gestational diabetes.
+But, she overcame all those obstacles and she and David are now enjoying life at home with their two beautiful, healthy baby girls.